BerkeleyLearnVerify/Scenic/docs/reference/specifiers.rst

 Specifier Resolution
 ====================

+Specifier resolution is the process of determining, given the set of specifiers used to define an object, which properties each specifier should determine and what order to evaluate the specifiers in.
-Specifier resolution in Scenic is non-trivial, as a specifier can specify multiple properties, both non-optionally and optionally.
+As each specifier can specify multiple properties, both non-optionally and optionally, and can depend on the results of other specifiers, this process is somewhat non-trivial.
-At a high level, Scenic must check for two error cases: properties that have been non-optionally specified multiple times and properties that have been optionally specified multiple times but not non-optionally specified.
-In both cases the value of the property is ambiguous, and Scenic will raise an exception.
-Otherwise, the value of each property will be determined by its unique non-optional specifier, unique optional specifier, or its default value, in that order.
+Assuming there are no cyclic dependencies or conflicts, the process will conclude with each property being determined by its unique non-optional specifier if one exists; otherwise its unique optional specifier if one exists; or finally by its default value if no specifiers apply at all (with default values from subclasses overriding those in superclasses).

-If the default value is overridden in a subclass, the new value is used.
+The full procedure, given a set of specifiers *S* used to define an instance of class *C*, works as follows:

+1. If a property is specified non-optionally by mutiple specifiers in *S*, an ambiguity error is raised.
+2. The set of properties *P* for the new object is found by combining the properties specified by all members of *S* with the properties inherited from the class *C*.
+3. Default value specifiers from *C* (or if not overridden, from its superclasses) are added to *S* as needed so that each property in *P* is paired with a unique specifier in *S* specifying it, using the following precedence order: non-optional specifier, optional specifier, then default value.
+4. The dependency graph of the specifiers *S* is constructed.
+If it is cyclic, an error is raised.
-Scenic then checks that all dependencies exist and are non-cyclic, before evaluating the specifiers to fix the properties of the object.
+5. The graph is topologically sorted and the specifiers are evaluated in this order to determine the values of all properties *P* of the new object.